 Many people have dental insurance to help cover the costs of dental expenses.
 Insurance can come from either an employer or directly through a private insurance carrier.
 Others might obtain coverage through government-supported programs.

-Whether insurance covers part of your dental costs or you have to pay out of pocket, it can be helpful to have a plan for medical expenses, including dental emergencies.
+Whether insurance covers part of your dental costs or you must pay out of pocket, it can be helpful to have a plan for oral healthcare expenses like dental emergencies.

-You may also want to hold off for a new policy year if you have already reached your maximum coverage amount.
-Keep in mind, though, that delaying regular care can negatively affect your oral health.
+You may also want to hold off on elective care for a new policy year if you have already reached your maximum coverage amount.
+Discuss with your dentist about what care can be postponed, though, as delaying regular care can negatively affect your oral health.
 And it can have unwelcome consequences for your overall health, general medical costs, and even your quality of life.

 Some dental work might be more urgent, including fillings, extractions, root canals, and crowns.
 For these and other expenses, it’s good to plan how you might pay for the care.